-Today, as we remember our fallen military members who valiantly gave their lives to protect our freedom, let’s also commemorate our four-legged force and their handlers that have done the same.
-Officially, “military working dogs,” these canines have saved countless lives by sniffing out IEDs and weapon caches in Iraq and Afghanistan, and alerting to danger along the way in Vietnam.
+Today, as we remember our fallen military members who valiantly gave their lives to protect our freedom, let’s also commemorate our four-legged force and their handlers who have done the same.
+Officially “military working dogs,” these canines have saved countless lives by sniffing out IEDs and weapon caches in Iraq and Afghanistan, and alerting to danger along the way in Vietnam.
 Since the dogs first entered military service in 1942, they have acted with the same levels of courage, dedication and loyalty as their human counterparts.

 Designated as “equipment” by the military (although this is being challenged), they are considered and treated as anything but.
 “The dogs are…assigned a rank one step higher than their handler to enforce the idea that the dogs need to be treated with respect,” Marine officials told the Marine Corps Times.
 From handler all the way up to the top brass of the military, approbation of their worth is ubiquitous.